GlennPatrickMurphy/BlackjackRobot/README.md

 ## Discussion

-The accuracy of the model was excellent, extremely close to that of the first GoogleNet CNN.
-I think these results were based off the data augmentation.
+The accuracy of the model was excellent, and extremely close to that of the first GoogleNet CNN.
+During the initial testing of Blackjack CNN, a dataset- which was the same size of the final dataset- that had no augmentation was used.
+The Blackjack CNN trained on this dataset had a high error rate when testing.
+Based off this, one believes the low error rate is due to the data augmentation.
 The augmentation highlighted the important patterns for classification to the CNN.
 It allowed for the position of the playing card to vary without any loss to the accuracy of the model.
-A wise simulation engineer use to say “Garbage in , garbage out” .
+A wise simulation engineer use to say when reffering to testing and training setups, “Garbage in , garbage out” .

-The decisions made by the robot were decided by the running total; if < 15 the robot will say hit, if > 15 the robot will stay and if > 21 the game is over.
+The decisions made by the robot were based off the running total; if < 15 the robot will say hit, if > 15 the robot will stay and if > 21 the game is over.
 Below is a snipped of the <a href="https://github.com/GlennPatrickMurphy/BlackjackRobot/blob/master/Scripts/imagenet-camera.cpp">C++ script</a> for decision-making.

 ```cpp
   if( total < 15 ){